EmNudge/site/src/pages/notes/terminal-links.md

 <span></span>
 </div>

-Yeah, I had no idea that middle bit was clickable either!
+Yeah, I had no idea that middle bit was CLIckable either!

 # Comparing Terminals

-Many terminals either don't highlight this behavior or don't make it clickable at all.
+Many terminals either don't highlight this behavior or don't make it CLIckable at all.
 I went through a couple.

 These are the terminals with default settings.
 It's possible they contain some secret toggle which I didn't have time to find.

-## Disappointments.
+## Disappointments

-Terminal.app, [Hyper](https://hyper.is/), and [Warp](https://www.warp.dev/) all do not display special formatting and do not let you click these links.
+Terminal.app, [Hyper](https://hyper.is/), and [Warp](https://www.warp.dev/) all do not display special formatting and do not let you CLIck these links.
 Nothing breaks - it just appears as regular text.

 ## Passable

-Then some terminals like [Wezterm](https://wezfurlong.org/wezterm/index.html), [Alacritty](https://alacritty.org), and [Kitty](https://sw.kovidgoyal.net/kitty/) let you click the link!
+Then some terminals like [Wezterm](https://wezfurlong.org/wezterm/index.html), [Alacritty](https://alacritty.org), and [Kitty](https://sw.kovidgoyal.net/kitty/) let you CLIck the link!
-They display an underline when you hover over the clickable text, but not before.
+They display an underline when you hover over the CLIckable text, but not before.
 This makes discovery a bit difficult, but at least it works!

 ![kitty link while hovering](https://assets.emnudge.com/kitty_link.png)

 Notably, cargo will not output the special link text for Alacritty for some reason.
 I don't think it's special-cased, so there's some context being used.
 Wezterm and Kitty get the upper hand here.

 ## Great

 [iterm2](https://iterm2.com/) comes in with an almost perfect design.
-It gives special syntax, but the link is not clickable unless you are holding `cmd`.
+It gives special syntax, but the link is not CLIckable unless you are holding `cmd`.
 When you do, it shows a link preview, which is better than the previous 3 terminals.

 Annoyingly, it suffers from the same issue as Alacritty.
 Cargo does not seem to think it supports links, so it won't supply the ANSI escape codes.

 ![iterm2 while command-hovering](https://assets.emnudge.com/iterm2_link.png)

 ## Perfect

 The winner absolutely no one predicted - [VS Code](https://code.visualstudio.com/)'s integrated terminal!

 ![VS Code before hovering](https://assets.emnudge.com/vscode_link_prehover.png)

 By far the best experience.
-It displays this dotted underline for clickable links.
+It displays this dotted underline for CLIckable links.
 It works with Cargo.
 When you hover over, the underline becomes solid and it shows the destination.

 ![VS Code right after hovering](https://assets.emnudge.com/vscode_link_posthover.png)